Books of Kings: The Aramean wars (6:8–8:29)

+The history of Jehu (9:1–10:36)

-While this is going on, Elisha tells a prophet to go to Ramoth-Gilead and anoint a commander of the royal guard named Jehu as king.
-After he does this and Jehu tells his guards what has happened, they recognise him as king.
+Elisha tells a prophet to go to Ramoth-Gilead and anoint a commander of the royal guard named Jehu as king.
 Jehu leads his troops to Jezreel to challenge Joram.
-Joram sends two messengers, but both of them join Jehu.
-Jehu accuses Joram for continuing the idolatry of Jezebel.
+Joram sends two messengers, but both join Jehu.
+Jehu accuses Joram of continuing the idolatry of Jezebel.
 Joram flees, warning Ahaziah, but is struck in his heart between his shoulders and dies.
 Jehu tells his charioteer Bidkar to place him in Naboth's field.
 Jehu wants to kill Ahaziah too, but merely succeeds in wounding him, although he dies from his injuries at Megiddo.

 His body is taken back to Jerusalem for burial.
 As Jehu enters Jezreel, Jezebel looks out of a window and compares him to Zimri.
 Two eunuchs push her out of a window at Jehu's behest and she dies.
 When two servants later go to prepare her body for burial as a king's daughter, they find nothing but some bones.
 She has been eaten by dogs, in accordance with Elijah's prophecy.

 Jehu writes to Samaria, challenging the palace officials to pick Ahab's strongest son, put him on the throne and have him challenge Jehu.
 They refuse, and so Jehu instead asks for the heads of Ahab's seventy sons.
 After he has had them put inside the city gate of Jezreel, Jehu massacres the remaining members of the House of Ahab in order to fulfil Elijah's prophecy.
 Jehu then sets off for Samaria.
 On the way, he meets some of Ahaziah's relatives and has them killed too.
 Further along, he meets Jehonadab, who becomes his ally.

 Upon finally reaching Samaria, he kills the rest of Ahab's family.
 Under the guise of preparing a sacrifice for Baal, he next summons all the priests of Baal.
-He has them put on vestments and enter the temple, telling the eighty guards not to let any escape.
-After the sacrifice is over, he has them enter the temple and kill them.
+After the sacrifice is over, he has guards enter the temple and kill them.
 He destroys the sacred stone and tears down the temple, replacing it with a toilet, thus ending the worship of Baal.
 However, he does not destroy the golden calves at Bethel and Dan, which was Jeroboam's original sin.
 Nonetheless, God is pleased with his destruction of the Baal religion, and promises that his House will reign in Israel for four generations.
 However, Jehu is not meticulous in his worship of God, so God allows Hazael to conquer large portions of Israel.
 Jehu dies and is succeeded by his son Jehoahaz.